Clark International Airport: Former terminal

-The original terminal was expanded for $3 million (PH₱130 million) to accommodate 1 million passengers annually.
-The expansion project was inaugurated by President Arroyo in April 2008 to serve the growing passenger volume due to the entry of foreign and local budget carriers at the airport.
+The original terminal was expanded for US$3 million (PH₱130 million) to accommodate 1 million passengers annually.
+The expansion project was inaugurated in April 2008 to serve the growing passenger volume due to the entry of foreign and local budget carriers at the airport.

-The first phase of the expansion of the terminal started in April 2010 at a cost of $12 million (PH₱550 million), saw a second story, arrival and departure lounges, and two aerobridges added to the terminal building.
+The first phase of the expansion of the terminal started in April 2010 at a cost of $12 million (₱550 million), saw a second story, arrival and departure lounges, and two aerobridges added to the terminal building.
 The expansion boosted the airport's capacity to 2.5 million annually.

-The passenger terminal was expanded again in 2013 at a cost of $9.6 million (PH₱417 million), increasing the capacity of the terminal from 2.5 million to 4.2 million passengers per annum.
+The passenger terminal was expanded again in 2013 at a cost of $9.6 million (₱417 million), increasing the capacity of the terminal from 2.5 million to 4.2 million passengers per annum.
 The expansion increased the size of the passenger terminal building from 11,439 sqm to 19,799 sqm.
 It added 21 new check-in counters, increasing the total number of counters from 13 to 34.
 Five arrival counters and 12 departures counters were also constructed.
 The expanded terminal has eight entry points and three customs stations.
 The modernized terminal started operations in May 2013.